- Community organizing

 There is no wrong door to recovery.
 It is a life-long journey that is not always a straight line.
 Find recovery opportunities and supports in your area on our Recovery page.

-MAPP brings together many community partners (e.g. Gifford Medical Center in Randolph, Little Rivers Health Center in Bradford) to identify community needs and reduce substance misuse and abuse among youth and young adults across the district.
+MAPP brings together many community partners (such as Gifford Medical Center in Randolph, Little Rivers Health Center in Bradford) to identify community needs and reduce substance misuse and abuse among youth and young adults across the district.